NITCbase/nitcbase.github.io/docs/Roadmap/Stage04.md

 B220287CS, Arun,      93, B
 ```

-Now, run the following search queries **in your NITCbase** and confirm whether it is working.
+Modify the code to get the rel-id of this relation too and run the following search queries **in your NITCbase** and confirm whether it is working.

 ```sql
 SELECT * FROM Students INTO null WHERE Batch=J;